 Generally, the application process for foreigners is the same as for the locals, with the exception of minor procedures, such as, for instance, translation of the documents issued in your home country.
-To be accompanied by a lawyer will allow you to save time, avoid mistakes and the investment in his advice or accompaniment is often quickly profitable: saving time in the requests, assistance in the choice of certain service providers (accountant) as well as certain recommendations in the way of working with the authorities.
+To be helped by a lawyer will allow you to save time, to avoid mistakes and the investment in his advice or guidelines is often quickly profitable: saving time in the requests, assistance for the choice of certain providers (accountant) as well as certain recommendations in the way to work with the authorities.

 📈 Are there any new business opportunities in Laos after the pandemic?

 Sure.
 Online business is thriving all around the world, as well as in Laos.
 Moreover, many local businesses had to close up, so you will enjoy a less severe competition when opening your company in Laos.
-As Laos remains a high-growth country, if you invest in the right industry, you will benefit from natural organic growth: a middle class with rising salaries, a high social class that wants to acquire quality goods and services, and a market that evolves very quickly and creates many opportunities.
+As Laos remains a high growth country, if you invest in the right industry, you will benefit from a natural organic growth: a middle class with increasing salaries, a high social class that wants to acquire quality goods and services, and a market that evolves very fast and creates many opportunities.

 💪 Will it be easy to hire locals as my employees?

 The people in Laos are hard-working and committed, and there are a lot of qualified workers.
 Therefore, with the help of an experienced HR specialist, you will find perfect candidates and create an efficient team.
-Since the cost of work is lower in Laos, it will be relatively easy for you to hire qualified personnel who will support you throughout your project.
+Since the cost of labor is lower in Laos, it will be relatively easy to hire qualified personnel who will support you throughout your project.

 Types of companies: